Netflix: Weakening Subscribers Cause Bearish Tilt (NASDAQ:NFLX)

 From a valuation standpoint, the company's multiple has pulled back a lot, though expectations have significantly come down.
 The stock is currently indicating down over 60% from all-time highs, though I believe long-term investors should hold out for a stock closer to $225 before buying this dip.
 Increased fears around subscriber growth trends and a weakening global macroeconomic environment (possible recession fears, stronger U.S. dollar negatively impacting international revenue, Russia/Ukraine war) could cause negative sentiment to hold for quite some time.

-Q1 Earnings Review and Guidance
+Q1 Earnings Review And Guidance

 Revenue during the quarter grew 10% yoy to $7.87 billion and missed consensus expectations by ~1% (missed by ~$70 million).
 While the revenue miss is not the end of the world, the biggest disappointment was global streaming paid net additions actually declined by 200k, missing guidance by 2.7 million.